 - When you move clothes from the washer to the dryer, remove each item from the washer one at a time and shake it out.
 This helps to keep clothes from getting tangled and twisted, and results in fewer wrinkles.
 It seriously works.

 - Completely finish one load of laundry before starting a new load.
-This is a tip I learned from Holly at Control Your Spin.
 I thought this would slow me down, but it’s actually helped me to keep my laundry room neater.
 The idea is that you should not start a new load of laundry in the washer before you completely dry, fold, and put away your first load of laundry.
 This is especially helpful for people who do one load of laundry each day.

 - Let everyone in your family be responsible for their own laundry.
 In the video above from Real Mom Real Solutions, she shares how her 13 children do their own laundry, and put everything away.
 It’s a great system with a lot of good ideas you could implement with families of any size.
 Be sure to watch the video above, or you can go here to watch it on YouTube.

 - Reconsider how you put away laundry.
 I’ve seen a lot of YouTubers keeping all of their clean clothes in baskets in their laundry rooms.
 We don’t have enough space for that, but we do keep a lot of hanging clothes in the laundry room for easy access.
 We also keep socks and sports uniforms in the laundry room.
 If you can work out a way to have fewer clothes to put in dressers or closets, it will make laundry a lot easier!